-The purpose of the Round Lake Treatment Centre Scholarship Fund is to encourage First Nations students with an interest in the field of addiction to pursue post-secondary opportunities.
+The purpose of the Round Lake Alcohol and Drug Treatment Society Scholarship Fund is to encourage First Nations students with an interest in the field of addiction to pursue post-secondary opportunities.
 The Fund has been established to recognize the career and public service contributions of addictions workers.
 Scholarships are available to assist First Nations students whose permanent address is in British Columbia and who are accepted or registered in a course of studies at an accredited post-secondary institution.

 Candidates should be intending to treat their diploma or degree as a terminal diploma/degree supporting professional employment in the field of addictions.

 The Fund’s Scholarship Advisory Committee consists of representatives from the Round Lake Alcohol & Drug Treatment Society.